Linaro/lava/doc/content/introduction/glossary.md

 A protocol in LAVA is a method of interacting with external services using an API (Application Programming Interface) instead of with direct shell commands or via a test shell.
-Examples of services in LAVA which use protocols include MultiNode and VLANd.
+Examples of services in LAVA which use protocols include MultiNode.
 The protocol defines which API calls are available through the LAVA interface and the Pipeline determines when the API call is made.

 ## query